sebastianotronto/nissy/README.md

 There is one caveat: each coordinates also needs an inverse function that takes a coordinate value and returns a cube which has that coordinate.
 This is in general more complicated, but luckily the cube does not need to be fully built or consistent.
-This inverse-coordinate is used only in one specific step when building pruning tables to avoid using up hundreds of Gb of memory.
+This inverse-coordinate is used only in one specific step when generating symmetry data, and I don't know if it is possible to avoid it (maybe it is).
+It is also used when building pruning tables, but in that case it is avoidable.

 Note: this part is different from what Cube Explorer does.
 Overall I think it is conceptually easier, although in practice it was still hard to implement.